lesreddy/tw-tetris/readme.md

 ### Acknowledgements

-I have to thank my mentore
+I have to thank my mentor Simen Daelin for helping me understand the concepts and for steering me in the right direction when needed.
+He was instrumental in getting me where I did actually get to in the project.

 ## Reflections

 This project has been a very frustrating process.
 The idea was to utilise and de-construct a purely javascript game engine and re-build it in my own way.
 The problem was that it took me two weeks just to de-construct the engine and even after significant analysis I found it very difficult to understand the code.
 I therefore lost a lot of time on basically trying to understand someone elses code.
 This then gave me less time and confidence to build the other elements of the game.

-There are still many elements to implement in order to complete it and I am not happy with the current state that I have to submit and I will go back and fix all the elements once I have built a better knowledge base and experience.
+There are still many elements to implement in order to complete it and I am not happy with the current state.
+I will go back and fix all the elements once I have built a better knowledge base, experience and time.

-This project gave me a great insight into how frustrating coding can actually be.
-I have come out the other end with a project that I have spent too much time on for not a great result.
-Its time to cut my losses move on and come back to it when time permits and my skills have improved.
+Whilst This project gave me a great insight into how frustrating coding can actually be I have come out the other end with a project that I am not overly happy with but with a much better plan on how to approach the next one.
+Its time to cut my losses, move on and come back to it later.
 On my next project I will be keeping things very simple and building up rather than trying any attempt at deconstruction just so I can product something that has wide recognition.

-On the plus side I have still learnt a lot and am motivated more than ever to learn more about javascript and coding in general.
+On the plus side I have still learnt a lot and am motivated more than ever to learn more about javascript and coding in general going forward.